casspop/primerCop/README.md

 because PLA is a bit too sensitive to temperature, and I don't want anything to change while the press is stored away between uses.

+The whole thing is built on a steel plate that bolts to the press with two 1/4-20 bolts screwed into the factory provided holes on the back of the press.

+This makes for easy removal of the entire unit for any reason at any time.

 ### Changelog

 **12/8/22** - Version 2 of the Pi Pico software is working and available in the Code